johnwcowan/r7rs-work/ProcessesCowan.md

 These procedures are not portable to the Win32 API (they will raise errors satisfying `process-exception?`) and should be avoided when not necessary.
 However, they add a great deal of power and flexibility to the creation of process graphs.
-If the *narrow?* argument is false or absent, all threads present in the parent process are also present in the child.
-If it is true, only a subset of threads that include the calling thread is present in the child process.
-Which threads exist depends on the mapping of Scheme threads to Posix threads.
+It is an error to call `process-fork` if more than a single thread is running, due to Posix limitations.

-`(process-fork `[*narrow?*]`)`
+`(process-fork)`

 Forks the current process.
 Returns a process object in the parent process and `#f` in the child object.
 Both processes execute the continuation